-The following is an excerpt from July’s Online Salon.
+The following is from Caroline’s 2016 Salon

 One of the more difficult truths to convey to people is that changing anything about your life – your health, the direction of your life, the quality of opportunities that you generate, how happy you are – is not that difficult.
 Change is not dependent upon wealth, as so many people are prone to believe.
 And it is not a matter of having time or space or energy.